tanzu-end-to-end/tanzify-infrastructure/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-It's best not to use this repo directly but use Terragrunt to execure the modules.
+It's best not to use this repo directly but use Terragrunt to execute the modules.
 The easiest way to get started is to clone the reference live repo from https://github.com/abhinavrau/tanzify-arau-live
 ```
 git clone https://github.com/abhinavrau/tanzify-arau-live.git tanzify-username-live